5 Tips For Visiting London

 When you leave the Tower of London by the Thames, you will find the Tower Bridge.
 You can take in this iconic view of London from the shores or stroll across the bridge for more water views of London.
 On the bridge there is exhibition space and you can even take a tour of the engine rooms that operate this drawbridge.
 We were not lucky enough to see the bridge open when we were within sight.
 The scheduled lift times are posted on the Tower Bridge website.

 If you like pomp and ceremony, you should put Buckingham Palace on your itinerary.
 We have seen the changing of the guards in Ottawa and then again in Athens.
 We did not get to add the London changing of the guards on our last trip to London.
+Staying in hotels in mayfair is another way to experience a bit of pomp, they really do give you a taste of luxury.

 2) See London From Different Perspectives